 No federal agency currently has comprehensive authority to regulate consumer privacy.
 The Federal Trade Commission (FTC), however, regulates unfair or deceptive acts and practices related to privacy.
-It requires all companies to maintain reasonable privacy and security for consumers’ PII.
-The FTC’s jurisdiction has been extended through regulatory and court decisions to govern companies’ collection, storage, use, and sharing of PII.
+It requires all companies to maintain reasonable privacy and security of personal information.
+The FTC’s jurisdiction has been extended through regulatory and court decisions to govern companies’ collection, storage, use, and sharing of personal information.
 Companies and organizations must properly disclose their privacy practices to consumers ahead of time.
 They must give consumers notice of their data practices and have consumers consent to those practices in advance.
 Generally, as long as they do so, they are protected from FTC enforcement, even if the practices they engage in cause consumer harm.
 As a result, companies and organizations typically have lengthy privacy disclosures.
 However, they do not always provide consumers with a meaningful ability to control how their data may be collected, analyzed, shared, and sold.

 Data brokers: Data brokers collect, collate, analyze, and sell billions of data points about consumers’ online and offline behavior.
 Such companies often collect information about financial, retail, recreational, and online browsing activities to create detailed profiles of individual consumers.
 These profiles allow data brokers to make inferences about people based on the data they collect.
 For example, they might infer consumer interests about potentially sensitive topics related to age, race and ethnicity, or health-related conditions.

 Data brokers are mostly unregulated.
-As of 2020, the only regulations that exist are the new California privacy law and a Vermont law requiring that data brokers register with the state.
+As of 2022, the only regulations that exist are the California privacy law and a Vermont law requiring that data brokers register with the state.
 Unlike consumer reporting agencies, commonly known as credit bureaus, federal law does not require data brokers to provide consumers with access to the information they have collected about them.
 As a result, most consumers are unaware that data brokers exist.
 They also generally do not know what kind of information is being sold to other companies.
 Even if they do, federal law does not provide them with core privacy rights to review their personal files; decide how data may be used, shared, or sold; correct inaccuracies; or delete data.

 DATA PRIVACY: Policy